rdeioris/LuaMachine/README.md

 ![LuaConsole](Docs/Screenshots/LuaConsole.PNG?raw=true "LuaConsole")

-LuaConsoles allows multiline input (shift-return for newlines, return for submitting the commands) and are automatically destroyed when the state is destroyed.
+LuaConsoles allow multiline input (shift-return for newlines, return for submitting the commands) and are automatically destroyed when the state is destroyed.

 Obviously they are only available in the editor.